honeybadger2121-home/badgertechnologies-website/course/README.md

 ### Step 1: Choose Your Path
 Identify your role and learning objectives to select the most relevant course.

-### Step 2: Register & Begin
+### Step 2: Access Training
-Click on any course link to start immediately - no registration required for most content.
+Click on any course link to start immediately - all content is available to authorized team members.

 ### Step 3: Track Progress
 Your progress is automatically saved so you can learn at your own pace.